samme/phaser-plugin-inspector/README.md

 You can use these functions with or without the plugins.

 The `pane` argument is the Tweakpane pane or a folder in it.
 The `options` argument is options for the folder.
+The most useful options are

+    { title: 'Title', expanded: false }

 Each function creates a [folder](https://cocopon.github.io/tweakpane/ui-components.html#folder) and returns it.